 Yes.
 You may cancel all or a portion of your loan if you inform PSU within 14 days of the funds being credited to your account.

-Verifcation on who services your federal loans and total amount of federal loans borrowed may be found through the National Student Loan Data System (NSLDS) website.
-This site contains all of your federal Title IV grant and loan history.
+Verifcation on who services your federal loans and total amount of federal loans borrowed may be found through the National Student Loan Data System (NSLDS) .
+This site contains all of your federal Title IV financial aid history, including both grants and loans.

-You may also view your PSU Loan History online to determine the total amount borrowed in Federal, Private and PLUS loans while at PSU.
-This information pulls student’s loan history (accessed from the PSU portal) and displays it to help each student understand the impact of loan debt upon graduation and repayment.
+You may also view your PSU Loan History online to estimate the total amount borrowed in Federal, Private and PLUS loans while at PSU.
+This information pulls student’s loan history accessed from the PSU portal and displays it to help each student understand the impact of loan debt upon graduation and repayment.
 Students can track this information beginning their first year at PSU through the time they graduate.

 Information about loan discharge and cancellations can be found on the Department of Education website.